ar-to/ethereum-api/README.md

 See section on adding new networks

 #### Run truffle commands
+Make sure you have truffle installed glabally before trying these commands.

 Run Compile when changes are made to the `token-contract/contracts` directory.
 ```
 bash bin/truffle-compile